-- · reducing greenhouse gas emissions; - reducing the amount of waste and maximising the amount of reused and recycled resources; - ensuring new capital works incorporate environmentally sustainable principles; - making environmentally sound purchasing decisions for capital items and consumables; - encouraging staff to reduce environmental impacts through behaviour change; - communicating environmental performance through regular reporting; and - adopting an environmental management system based on ISO14001 to drive continual environment improvement across the department.
+- reducing greenhouse gas emissions; - reducing the amount of waste and maximising the amount of reused and recycled resources; - ensuring new capital works incorporate environmentally sustainable principles; - making environmentally sound purchasing decisions for capital items and consumables; - encouraging staff to reduce environmental impacts through behaviour change; - communicating environmental performance through regular reporting; and - adopting an environmental management system based on ISO14001 to drive continual environment improvement across the Department.

-Following machinery of government changes, the Research and Development of Biological Technology output was transferred to Department of Natural Resources and the New Technology Administration output was received from the Department of Cabinet Administration.
-Environmental data relevant to the transferred and received outputs will be reported by the respective transferree.
+Following machinery of government changes, the Research and Development of Biological Technology output was transferred to the Department of Natural Resources and the New Technology Administration output was received from the Department of Cabinet Administration.
+Environmental data relevant to the transferred and received outputs will be reported by the respective transferee.

-Voluntary/ Optional Disclosure
+Voluntary/optional disclosure

 The reportable site list excludes residences and sites where staff are located within another department's facility (e.g. Attwood and Horsham).
-Non-Departmental staff accommodated within another departmental managed facility are counted towards that departments reported consumption figures (but not FTE figures).
+Non-Departmental staff accommodated within another departmental managed facility are counted towards that department's reported consumption figures (but not FTE figures).
 Staff numbers and office tenancy net lettable area (NLA) details used for reporting calculations are shown below.

-Indicator 2017-18 2016-17 2015-16
+Indicator 2019-20 2018-19 2017-18

-FTE's 478 354 340
+FTEs 478 354 340

 Office FTE's 401 308 306

 Office NLA 3 920 3 010 2 870

 Number of offices 12 10 9

-The department reports from April 1 - March 31 to allow for a full reporting year and provide greater accuracy for the annual report.
+The Department reports from April 1 - March 31 to allow for a full reporting year and provide greater accuracy for the annual report.